SuitableCommand/SkyBlockPlus/README.md

 ### Crafting

+**Armor Trims.** Armor trims can no longer be duplicated via crafting.

 **Budding Amethyst.** Now craftable using amethyst blocks and an echo shard.

 **Brewing Stand.** Now only craftable using cobblestone.